| The circuit shown will

 transmission over long cables, especially in electrically noisy environments

 with a 3.3v supply is not possible.
+We've successfully used this circuit to transfer

 a 1.6Mb Linux kernel to a router at 115Kbs using a 3.3 volt supply